crypto-br/SonicWall_Scripts/README.md

 # Backup script for SonicWall - all versions <br />

-This script run in all versions UTM Sonicwall's, one FTP server is necessary for éxport backup file <br />
+This script run in all versions UTM Sonicwall's, one FTP server is necessary for export backup file <br />

 Use this script combined with crontab <br />